 Like lists and cell arrays, structures are sets of data of any type.
 While list elements are ordered but unnamed, structure elements, called fields, have a name which is used to access them.
 There are two ways to make structures: with the struct function, or by setting each field in an assignment. s.f refers to the value of the field named f in the structure s.
-Usually, s is the name of a variable; but unless it is in the left part of an assignment, it can be any expression.
+Usually, s is the name of a variable; but unless it is in the left part of an assignment, it can be any expression which evaluates to a structure.